louisnguyenn/SmartCV/README.md

 ## 📚 Credits
 Created by Louis Nguyen
-Powered by Google Gemini APi
+Powered by Google Gemini API